rossmann-engineering/Gateway/readme.md

 ![image info](./pictures/webserver3.png)

-The Connectivity Tab provides Ingormation about the connection Status of the Modem sonnection and the Zerotier VPN Status.
+The Connectivity Tab provides Ingormation about the connection Status of the Modem connection and the Zerotier VPN Status.
 For test purposes AT-Commands can be send manually to the modem.
 The Response is displayed underneath the Input field.

 <div id="webserveradvanceconfiguration"/>